StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 Thank you.

-But, you know, you just said something dubious.
+But you know, you just said something dubious.

-You said the one and only Max Tegmark.
-And if you take the multiverse seriously, I'm not the one and only.
+And if you take the multiverse seriously,

 Damn, I just got schooled on my first sentence.

-But Max, we go way back.
-I mean, when you were at the Institute for Advanced Study,
+I mean, when you were at the Institute for Advanced Study

-and I was post-docing at Princeton, I think that's when I first met you and I followed your career.
+I think that's when I first met you and I followed your career.
+It's been a brilliant melange of

-It's been a brilliant melange of topics that are just so interesting.
+topics that are just so interesting and

-And the multiverse is the least among them that I have found interesting in your career.
+And the multiverse is the least among them that I have found interesting in your career

-So we'll have to have you back for other topics for sure.
+So we'll have to have you back for other topics for sure

-Wow, that is a serious compliment.
+Plus Chuck Wow that is that is a serious compliment.

-If,
+If, if, if.

-if you know what I mean?
+You know what I mean?

-The universe is a side gig.
+The universe is a side, it's a side gig.

 Multiple universes are the least interesting thing.

-I'm just leveling with you here.
+I'm leveling with you here.

-To be honest guys,
+To be honest guys, it has been,

-it has been officially my side gig all along just so I wouldn't tank my career with it.
+especially my side gig all along, just so I wouldn't

-Because when I was a grad student, I was already fascinated by this, but nobody else seemed to be.
+Because when I was a grad student, I was already fascinated by this, but nobody else seemed

 So I played the multiverse very close to my chest.